processone/docs.ejabberd.im/content/admin/guide/xep/index.md

 ---
-title: Supporting and configuring specific XMPP Extensions in ejabberd | ejabberd documentation
+title: Supporting and configuring specific XMPP Extensions in ejabberd
 ---

 {:toc}